atlas-outreach-data-tools/atlas-outreach-cpp-framework-13tev/README.md

 The 13 TeV ATLAS Open Data are **hosted** on the [CERN Open Data online portal](http://opendata.cern.ch/) and [ATLAS Open Data online portal](http://opendata.atlas.cern).
 The framework can access the samples in two ways:

 + reading them online directly;
-+ reading them form a local storage (the samples need to be downloaded locally).
++ reading them from a local storage (the samples need to be downloaded locally).

 The framework consists of **two main parts**:

-+ the **analysis** part, located within the "Analysis" directory: it performs the particular object selection and stores the output histograms;
++ the **analysis** part, located within the `Analysis` directory: it performs the particular object selection and stores the output histograms;
-+ the **plotting** part, located within the "Plotting" directory: it makes the final Data / Prediction plots.
++ the **plotting** part, located within the `Plotting` directory: it makes the final Data / Prediction plots.

 ---